wp-plugins/nextgen-gallery/readme.txt

 == Changelog ==

+= V2.0.74 - 02.20.2015 =
+* Changed: Removed jQuery Lightbox and Highslide due to incompatible licensing with GPL

 = V2.0.71 - 02.19.2015 =
 * NEW:     Module files are compiled into a single package file to reduce disk I/O